menu

 Demographics

-The percentage of adults in Fulton with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.70% of adults in Fulton have a bachelor's degree or advanced degree.
+The education level of Fulton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.48% of adults 25 and older in Fulton have a college degree.

 Fulton is an extremely ethnically-diverse city.
 The people who call Fulton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fulton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fulton include African, English, European, Irish, and German.
+Important ancestries of people in Fulton include African, English, German, Irish, and Scots-Irish.

 The most common language spoken in Fulton is English.
 Other important languages spoken here include Polish and Native American languages.